Own-Data-Privateer/hoardy-web/README.md

 Tools most similar to `pwebarc` in their implementation, though not in their philosophy and intended use.

+Pros:

+- their replay is much more mature than anything `pwebarc` currently has.

 Cons:

-- Chromium-only;
+- they are Chromium-only;
+- to make it archive all of your web browsing like `pWebArc` does:
   - you will have to manually enable `archiveweb.page` for each browser tab; and then
   - opening a link in a new tab will fail to archive the first page, as the archival is per-tab;
-- it also requires constant manual effort to export the data out.
+- `archiveweb.page` also requires constant manual effort to export the data out.

-Pros:

-- its replay is much more mature than anything `pwebarc` currently has.

 Differences in design:

-- it captures whole browsing sessions (instead of capturing separate HTTP requests and responses, like `pWebArc`);
+- `archiveweb.page` captures whole browsing sessions, while `pWebArc` captures separate HTTP requests and responses;
-- it implements ["Autopilot"](https://archiveweb.page/en/features/autopilot/), which [`pWebArc` will never get](./extension/page/help.org#faq-lazy) (if you want that, `pWebArc` expects you to use UserScripts instead).
+- `archiveweb.page` implements ["Autopilot"](https://archiveweb.page/en/features/autopilot/), which [`pWebArc` will never get](./extension/page/help.org#faq-lazy) (if you want that, `pWebArc` expects you to use UserScripts instead).

 Same issues: